-Title I is one of the oldest public education programs in the United States, as well as one of the largest.
+Title I is one of the oldest public education programs in the United States and one of the largest.
 The program provides additional funding to school districts with a large population of low-income students to help students in this demographic meet the academic standards assigned by the state.
-The program was established as the Title I of the Elementary and Secondary Education Act of 1965, and its purpose is to “ensure that all children have a fair, equal and significant opportunity to obtain a high-quality education,” according to the U.S. Department of Education website
+The program was established as Title I of the Elementary and Secondary Education Act of 1965, and its purpose is to “ensure that all children have a fair, equal and significant opportunity to obtain a high-quality education,” according to the U.S. Department of Education website.

-The Department of Education also lists strategies that should be implemented by local school districts to achieve that purpose with the provided funding, which include:
+The Department of Education also lists strategies that local school districts should implement to achieve that purpose with the provided funding, which include:

 - Meeting the educational needs of low-income and minority students

-- Holding schools and governments accountable for academic achievement of students
+- Holding schools and governments accountable for the academic achievement of students

 - Closing the achievement gap between high and low-performing children

 - Providing professional development for staff that increases academic performance

 - Distributing resources where the academic needs are the greatest

 - Providing students with an enriched and accelerated academic program

 - Offering parents opportunities to become active participants in their children’s education